 The day is half over.
 The laundry isn’t done.
 The dishes from breakfast are still on the counter.
 I stand at the sink looking outside, feeling the gentle breeze as it attempts to whisk away my worries and cares, begging me to come outside and enjoy the beauty.
 What do I do?
 It’s then that I remember the dishes can and will wait.
 The laundry can be done later.
 The day will end soon, and if I don’t go on an adventure now, I’ll wonder later why I didn’t.
 So it’s off on an adventure to Switzer Bridge.

 SWITZER BRIDGE IN SWITZER, KENTUCKY

 Every school day for nearly thirty-five years, my alarm woke me prior to the breaking of dawn and I began the routine of a demanding fifteen hour day.
 Breakfast for the family, off to teach, home to family life, tucking children into bed after homework, supper, baths, and tidying the house…and then grading papers and tweaking lesson plans.
 I loved it!
-That all ended three years ago when I retired.
+That all ended several years ago when I retired.

 Gone are the days of a classroom filled with a mixture of aromas created by Crayola crayons, Elmer’s paste, and sweaty little boys coming in from a game of tag on the playground.
 No longer am I leaning over short tables and desks to help first graders write their names correctly, or assisting them in learning to tie their shoes, or managing every need that may arise in the life of a six-year-old in a given day.